 VW to invest US$340m more in Tennessee plant

-[NEW YORK] Volkswagen will invest another US$340 million to build SUVs at its US factory, a sign of confidence despite rising friction on international trade, the company announced Monday.
+VOLKSWAGEN will invest another US$340 million to build SUVs at its US factory, a sign of confidence despite rising friction on international trade, the company announced on Monday.

 The German automaker said the funds will go towards beefing up the Chattanooga, Tennessee plant to build additional Atlas sport utility vehicles geared towards the US market.